-29 Polyclinique Bordeaux Nord Aquitaine, Bordeaux, France
+30 Polyclinique Bordeaux Nord Aquitaine, Bordeaux, France

-30 Infectious Diseases Institute, College of Health Sciences, Makerere University, Kampala, Uganda
+31 Infectious Diseases Institute, College of Health Sciences, Makerere University, Kampala, Uganda

-31 Global Strategy Lab, Centre for Health Law, Policy & Ethics, Faculty of Law, University of Ottawa, Ottawa, Canada
+32 Doctors Without Borders, Geneva, Switzerland

-32 Department of Health Research Methods, Evidence, and Impact, McMaster University, Canada
+33 Global Strategy Lab, Centre for Health Law, Policy & Ethics, Faculty of Law, University of Ottawa, Ottawa, Canada

-33 Department of Medicine, McMaster Univesity, Canada
+33 Department of Medicine, McMaster University, Hamilton, Canada

 The findings and conclusions in this report are those of the authors and do not necessarily represent the official position of the Centers for Disease Control and Prevention.
 The authors alone are responsible for the views expressed in this article and they do not necessarily represent the views, decisions or policies of the institutions with which they are affiliated.